 Centennial Scholars/Clinicians Program

-The Centennial Scholars/Centennial Clinicians (CS/CC) Program is designed to support departments in hiring and developing diverse faculty from groups who experience health disparities in Wisconsin.
-Faculty diversity enhances the quality of education, clinical care and research at the University of Wisconsin School of Medicine and Public Health.
+The Centennial Scholars/Centennial Clinicians (CS/CC) Program is designed to support departments in hiring and developing faculty from groups who experience health disparities in Wisconsin.
+Faculty with diverse experiences enhance the quality of education, clinical care and research at the University of Wisconsin School of Medicine and Public Health.

-The Centennial Scholars/Centennial Clinicians Program encourages and facilitates the development of a research and educational network of faculty members across the University of Wisconsin-Madison campus for each scholar.
+The Centennial Scholars/Centennial Clinicians Program encourages and facilitates the development of a research and educational network of faculty members across SMPH.

 Investing in the future